MasterHermit/MasterHermit/README.md

 - 👋 Hi, I’m @MasterHermit
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development & DSA
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript & practicing DSA
 - 💞️ I’m looking to collaborate on js and react.js
 - 📫 you can mail me to collab on rajpruthwi5534.ps@gmail.com